AI-Driven Engineering Leadership

 Evidence, metrics, and business outcomes.

-Askona — enterprise transformation and scalable architecture
+Askona — AI leadership and enterprise architecture

-• • Context: 15M customers, $680M+ turnover, 20+ distributed teams.
+• • Context: 15M customers, $680M+ turnover, 20+ distributed teams, 40+ services.

 Open case